Coping with parent guilt

 I realised how crazy this all was when in the same day that I felt guilty for not cleaning the house whilst I spent time with my baby, I then felt guilty because I cleaned the house and did not spend time with my baby.
 I couldn’t win – the guilt was there either way.

-Whilst guilt is natural – as we are constantly wanting to do the best for our children – it is not so helpful when it leads you to feel inadequate or harshly judge yourself.
+While guilt is natural – as we are constantly wanting to do the best for our children – it is not so helpful when it leads you to feel inadequate or harshly judge yourself.

-How to get over parents’ guilt
+How to cope with parents’ guilt

 1. Keep things in perspective